 Now, in my later years.
 I am finally exploring the canvas, the paint, the form, the composition and working with them all as a friend.
 I’m really looking forward to seeing how this evolves.

 Support The Arts

-My paintings are large and the archival-quality prints can be actual size or scaled down.
+The archival-quality prints of my work can be actual size or scaled down.
 You may also order custom sizes — just reach out for pricing.
 I offer free crating, shipping, and insurance on everything.

 If you would like to commission a work, please contact me.